dbomoto/Node-app-boilerplate/README.md

 - User Review *(get it out ASAP)*
 - Refactoring *(optimize your code)*
 ****
-### Section 2 : NPM Commands
+### <a name="section2">Section 2 : NPM Commands</a>
 #### [Back to Table of Contents](#tableofcontents)
 Most used commands so far
+- `npm init y`
-npm init y  - initializes defaults to yes of package.json, usually used at the beginning of the project on initialization npm i [library] - installs your chosen library, without brackets npm --save-dev [library] - installs your chosen library, without brackets, to devDependencies of package.json
+  * initializes defaults to yes of package.json, usually used at the beginning of the project on initialization
+- `npm i [library]`
+  * installs your chosen library, without brackets
+- `npm --save-dev [library]`
+  * installs your chosen library, without brackets, to devDependencies of package.json
-  - note, Replit seems to have an error on devDependencies declarations, but it is OK in VSCode. npm install - installs all the libraries indicated in the package.json
+  * note, Replit seems to have an error on devDependencies declarations, but it is OK in VSCode.
+- `npm install`
+  * installs all the libraries indicated in the package.json
 ****
-### Section 3 : Git Commands
+### <a name="section3">Section 3 : Git Commands</a>
 #### [Back to Table of Contents](#tableofcontents)
 Mose used commands so far
+- `git`
+  * shows help and instructions for each command
+- `git status`
+  * shows the whether the changed files are in the staging, commit, or push phase
+- `git config`
-git - shows help and instructions for each command git status - shows the whether the changed files are in the staging, commit, or push phase git config - a lot of configuration, but the most used is setting up the user.name and user.email for Replit contributions be credited on Github coding days.
+  * show a list of configurations, but the most used is setting up the user.name and user.email for Replit contributions be credited on Github coding days.
-  - user.name "Daniel Benedict L. Omoto" , exact name used on Github
+  * user.name "name" , exact name used on Github
-  - user.email [email] , email without brackets
+  * user.email [email] , email without brackets
+- `git config --global -list` / `git config --local -list`
+  * shows a list of configurations on --global or --local
+- `git add --all` / `git add .`
+   * adds all the changes to the staging area
+- `git add [filename]`
-git config --global -list / git config --local -list - shows a list of configurations on --global or --local git add --all / git add . - adds all the changes to the staging area git add [filename] - adds the file, without brackets, to the staging area and ready for commit git push - push your changes to the repository
+  * adds the file, without brackets, to the staging area and ready for commit
+- `git push`
+  * push your changes to the repository

+Notes:
-  - Replit is an HTPPS so it will ALWAYS ask for your Github Username and Password, SSH Keys won't work.
+* Replit is an HTPPS so it will ALWAYS ask for your Github Username and Password via Git, SSH Keys won't work.
 ****
 ### Section 7 : Useful Definitions
 #### [Back to Table of Contents](#tableofcontents)